Coronavirus / COVID-19 Recovery Loan Options

 - Watch out for scammers.
 We have already seen people promising assistance for up-front payments.
 The application process for Disaster Relief loans is something you can do yourself.
 If anyone asks you for an any sort of fee up-front while promising financing, be very wary.
 We also caution clients on taking out a bunch of short term capital from high interest rate lenders.

 The CARES Act is the new stimulus bill passed by Congress and signed by the President on March 27th, 2020.
-The bill contains a provision that six-months of loan payments (both principal and interest) on all qualified SBA 7A loans would be covered by the SBA.
+The bill contains a provision that six-months of loan payments (both principal and interest) on all qualified SBA loans (including SBA 7A, SBA 504, and SBA Express) would be covered by the SBA.
 The provision works as follows:

 There are likely to be additional details on this provision coming out from the SBA shortly, but the above is the detail contained in the bill.